decaporg/decap-cms/website/content/docs/beta-features.md

     # moving an existing entry will move the entire sub tree of the entry to the new location
     meta: { path: { widget: string, label: 'Path', index_file: 'index' } }
 ```

+**Note:** Nested collections work poperly only with `slug/index.md` directory structure.
+If you use `slug.md` approach, you might see some unwanted results.